eiffel-community/eiffel-intelligence/wiki/configuration.md

 * email.sender
 * email.subject

+The e-mail SMTP server can be configured using the spring.mail.* namespace.
+An example of this can be seen below.

+    spring.mail.host=smtp.gmail.com
+    spring.mail.port=587
+    spring.mail.username=<login user to smtp server>
+    spring.mail.password=<login password to smtp server>
+    spring.mail.properties.mail.smtp.auth=true
+    spring.mail.properties.mail.smtp.starttls.enable=true

 ### Failed Notifications

 Should the subscription notification for some reason fail.
 It is possible to configure